RxA Cure for the Common Codes

-In addition to displaying the codes the pages provide links in most cases to links to application menu pages that in turn will allow you to view various profiles and other geographic-area-specific web applications or reports.
-We also provide links to permit access to the source data set using the Missouri Census Data Center's Dexter extraction utility.
-These links display a page that usually contains links (at the top) to detailed metadata describing the dataset and (at the bottom) to online power-point tutorials describing how the uexplore/dexter extraction software works.
+In addition to displaying the codes the pages provide links in most cases to web sites where demographic profiles of the areas can be accessed.
+There are also access to the files within the Missouri Census Data Center's data archive which were used to generate each of the code tables.
+These links take you directly to the Dexter data extraction web utility which can be used to access the datasets.
+This page contains links (at the top) to detailed metadata describing the dataset and (at the bottom) to online power-point tutorials describing how the uexplore/dexter extraction software works.

 Then we have the other ("core-based") Metropolitan Statistical Areas, which were first defined in 2002.
 They were part of a new scheme that reflected our improved ability to define the metropolitan concept of a central densely populated area (the "central city") and the areas surrounding it.
 In the old scheme you had to start with an incorporated place of at least 50,000 population, but in the new scheme you just needed a central population core that was independent of any incorporated boundaries.
 As part of the new scheme we also got Micropolitan Statistical Areas for the first time; these are the same concept as MSA's, but with just a smaller core area requirement.
 The generic term used for the new metro/micro scheme was Core based statistical areas.
 But the Census Bureau has since decided that this term is somehow not useful and they have stopped using it.
 (There was no public discussion of this nor has it ever been announced.
 There was an internal memo and web pages were changed to reflect the decision.
 But if you look carefully, you can still see the term used in some of the footnotes and reference pages.)
 A major point to notice about these new areas is that they were all assigned brand new 5-digit ansi codes, reflecting the fact that these are brand new entities.
 Converting to the core-based areas is a much more significant break than what occurred when we went from SMSA's to MSA's in the early 80's.